suit-wg/suit-report/draft-ietf-suit-report.md

 processor to loop over commands using a series of component-ids, so the developer needs to know which was selected when the command executed.

-suit-record-dependency-index is similar to suit-record-component-index but is used to identify the dependency that was active.

 suit-record-properties contains any measured properties that led to the command failure.
 For example, this could be the actual value of a SUIT_Digest or